Printed Lies is a reproduction in book format of the 2016 Vote Leave campaign video, Which NHS will you vote for?

 Roelof Bakker (photographs)

-How Many Hopes Lie Buried Here Mother is a contemplation on the lost hopes and dreams of fallen soldiers and anyone affected by their death, in the shape of an unbound book of postcards of photographs showing the recorded ages on headstones of fallen World War I and World War II soldiers.
+How Many Hopes Lie Buried Here Mother is a contemplation on the lost hopes of fallen soldiers and anyone affected by their death.
+An unbound book of postcards shows the recorded ages on headstones of fallen World War I and World War II soldiers.

 The photographs were taken at war cemeteries tended by the Commonwealth War Graves Commission in Belgium, the Netherlands and England.
 Every age from eighteen to fifty is included.